Home » Movies » Brothers (2009)

 Behind the Scenes Insights

-• Jake Gyllenhaal and Tobey Maguire developed a strong off-screen friendship, which contributed to their on-screen chemistry.
+• Jake Gyllenhaal and Tobey Maguire developed a strong off-screen bond, helping them portray a believable sibling dynamic.

 Inspirations and References